edakhmetov/edakhmetov/README.md

 ### Currently working on:

 #### **Slice**
 Slice is a meal planning and budgeting app, which allows you to create weekly meal plans, keep track of calorie consumption and nutrients, and prepare your grocery shopping list.
-You can checkout this app by clicking [here](https://slice-henna.vercel.app).
 Right now, I'm focused on optimizing the performance and adding new features.
+You can see this app in action by clicking [here](https://slice-henna.vercel.app).

 ### Favourite technologies
 <p align="left">